IMPORTANT UPDATE

 Previous Court-Approved Settlements

-In the electrolytic capacitors proceeding, respective settlements have been reached with the following defendants:
+In the Electrolytic Capacitors Class Action, respective settlements have been reached with the following defendants:

 • Nippon Chemi-Con and United Chemi-Con.
 Inc. (collectively, “NCC/UCC”);